pp4rs/2022-uzh/docs/schedule.md

 # Class Schedule

 !!! summary "Essential Information"
-    Classes begins on the 1st of September at 9.30 am and runs Monday to Friday until the 17th of September.
+    Classes begins on the 24th of August at 9.30 am and runs Monday to Friday until the 9th of September.
     Each day is divided into two sessions:

     * Morning - 9.30 - 12.30